matthewkmayer/matthewkmayer.github.io/blag/content/post/rusty-von-humboldt.md

 ## Why Rust?

-Instead of learning a new tool like BigQuery, Apache Spark, AWS Elastic MapReduce (EMR), etc...
-I wanted to see how far the tools I knew could get me.
-Crunching lots of data is a great fit for Rust and this project would let me use Rusoto in an intensive manner.
+Instead of learning a new tool like BigQuery, Apache Spark, AWS Elastic MapReduce (EMR), etc... **I wanted to see how far the tools I knew could get me.** Crunching lots of data is a great fit for Rust and this project would let me use Rusoto in an intensive manner.

 ## Workflow overview

-// TODO: flesh out
+1. Fetch data from S3.
+2. Find events we care about.
+3. Remove duplicated events.
-Fetch data.
-Process.
-Deduplicate as needed.
-Output SQL into another S3 bucket.
-Run something to ingest data from SQL in S3 to an RDS Postgres instance.
+4. Output SQL to a different S3 bucket.
+5. Run script to ingest SQL from S3 into an RDS Postgres instance.

 ## Fetching GitHub Archive data